SteveBarnett/DiceyDevices/README.md

 * by mimicking by bad or old screens by fading, desaturating, blurring, darkening, or showing a crack on the screen.

 There's also a super secret "night-mode".

+The site being previewed can be fed in using a query string:

+    ?url=example.com